benjamindominikmaier/mixedstrobes_altstrobes/README.md

 ## matching_analysis_bio

 The script is used to compute the matching metrics (as definied in Sahlin 2021) of biological sequences for all strobemer methods.
 The query sequences (`--queries`) are split up in disjoint segments of length (`--segment`) and mapped to the reference (`--references`) before the collinear chain solution of raw unmerged hits is determined for each segment and the matching metrics computed from it.
 The collinear chain solution takes only the longest collinear chain of hits into account, thus assuming the most likely location and avoiding to overcount "spurious" hits (see Sahlin, 2021).
-Details on implementation are found in [bioRxiv LINK TBD](XXX) Supplementary Section S4.
+Details on implementation are found in [bioRxiv LINK](https://www.biorxiv.org/content/10.1101/2022.10.13.512198v1) Supplementary Section S4.

 ### Usage
 ```